Goliath Season 3: A Means to an End

 Atmosphere

-Whatever Season 3 holds for you in terms of love or hate, rest assured that visually it is nothing short of stunning.
-Every shot is framed to perfection and the editing is glorious.
+Whatever Season 3 holds for you in terms of love, hate or confusion, rest assured that visually it is impressive.
+Every shot is framed to perfection and the aerial drone shots are super-smooth, unlike in previous years (a tad jumpy in Season 1).

-The aerial scenes shot by drone camera are super-smooth, unlike in previous years (a tad jumpy in Season 1).
 The shots charting McBride’s journey to Blackwood County in Episode 1, The Subsidence Adventure, really do (to quote the Blackwood Almond Company’s tagline) give me happiness from the ground up, especially when accompanied by the country soundtrack, “Hello trouble, come on in… ”.
-Oh Billy McBride, you have no idea what awaits you….
+Oh Billy McBride, you have no idea what awaits.

 Goliath Season 3: Hello trouble, come on in.
 Billy McBride drives his red mustang into town.
 Aerial shot.